wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 np.array(mylist)

 # Function import - import only the function you need.
 Don't need prefix
-from math import sqrt
+from math import sqrt # OK BUT NOT RECOMMENED sqrt(25)
-sqrt(25)

 # Universal import - Akin to a giant copy-paste running the code in module on line 1.
 # All variables in mymodule namespace gets copied over.
 Say the module you are
 # importing also imports moduleX.
 You will now have access to moduleX as well
-from mymodule import *
+from mymodule import * # NOT RECOMMENDED
 ```